Dear reader of ADxS.org, please excuse the disruption.

 In addition to blocking D2 receptors in the limbic system, atypical antipsychotics are also said to stimulate D1 receptors in the PFC, which is why they can be successful as ADHD medication in exceptional cases.62

-One study found that antipsychotics for ADHD are given off-label primarily in relation to comorbid behavioral disorders, but rarely in relation to ADHD itself63
+One study found that antipsychotics for ADHD are given off-label primarily in relation to comorbid behavioral disorders, but barely in relation to ADHD itself63

 7.2. σ-Adrenergic effect of antipsychotics

-However, the goal of σ-adrenergic receptor antagonism is likely to be achieved more effectively with the σ-2A adrenergic receptor antagonist guanfacine, which is approved for ADHD.
+However, the goal of σ-adrenoceptor antagonism is more likely to be achieved with the σ-2A-adrenoceptor antagonist guanfacine, which is approved for ADHD.
 See also under Guanfacine for AD(H)S.

 After birth, the density of D1 and D2 receptors in the striatum initially increases.
 The increase in D2 receptors after birth is more pronounced in men than in women.68